InfrastructureFebruary 13, 202614 min read

 The Stratum 1 provides the absolute time reference.
 The Stratum 2 VM relays distribute time to clients.

 This hybrid architecture allows us to combine the absolute accuracy of bare-metal GNSS with the flexibility and redundancy of Proxmox VMs.
+Site details, the autonomous AS206014 network and the history since 2005 are documented on our NTP infrastructure page .

 You can check your machine's synchronization directly from our website.
 And for NTP security, see our page on NTS (Network Time Security) .